airbytehq/airbyte/docs/integrations/sources/instagram.md

 Visit the [Facebook Developers App hub](https://developers.facebook.com/apps/) and create an App and choose "Manage Business Integrations" as the purpose of the app.
 Fill out the remaining fields to create your app.

+### Facebook Page

+See the Facebook [support](https://www.facebook.com/business/help/898752960195806) for information about how to add an Instagram Account to your Facebook Page.

 ### Instagram Business Account

 Follow the [Instagram documentation](https://www.facebook.com/business/help/1492627900875762) for setting up an Instagram business account.
 We'll need this ID to configure Instagram as a source in Airbyte.